 His work began with studies on familial aggregation in AD and evolved to twin studies of heritability and environmental risk factors.
 He then founded the Cache County Study of Memory in Aging, a longitudinal investigation of genetic and environmental antecedents of AD, which has produced over 100 scientific papers.
 He was Chair of the Alzheimer’s Disease Anti-inflammatory Prevention Trial (ADAPT), a randomized controlled trial to evaluate nonsteroidal anti-inflammatory drugs as agents for the primary prevention of AD in healthy elderly people, and INTREPAD, a similar trial among healthy elderly at high risk

-John of AD, to investigate possible effects of these drugs on the earliest signs of the disease.
-In 2010 joined the McGill faculty as Director of the new Centre for Studies on Prevention of AD (StoP-AD) at the Douglas Mental Health Research Institute.
+John's research included the investigation of the possible effects of these drugs on the earliest signs of the disease.
+In 2010 he joined the McGill faculty as Director of the new Centre for Studies on Prevention of AD (StoP-AD) at the Douglas Mental Health Research Institute.
 The Centre is devoted to identification and quantitation of markers of AD in its pre-symptomatic stage, and to preliminary testing of experimental strategies for their capacity to prevent progression of the disease toward the symptomatic illness.

 Prof. Breitner has authored over 200 publications and is known as an outstanding teacher.
 He has mentored more than 20 doctoral and post-doctoral students who have gone on to hold full-time academic appointments.

 Andy Caldwell is an experienced leadership development facilitator and ICF credentialed coach, with a passion for enabling collaborative approaches to the complex issues facing our world today.
 As a Partner with London-based CoCreate Consultancy, he works extensively across the UK health and care sector, building the capability for System Leadership at all levels of healthcare systems - from Board and Executive level to clinical leaders and front-line staff.